CapdeO/Base-Vault/smart-contracts/README.md

 - **AaveMock.sol**: Simulates Aave's functionality for testing purposes.
 - **Test.sol**: Creates a mock USDC token and facilitates testing of the main contract.

-## Integration with Symbiosis Finance
+## Integration with SYMBIOSIS FINANCE

 The contract also supports deposits into Symbiosis Finance's USDBC staking.
 It approves tokens for transfer to the META_ROUTER_GATEWAY and calls the respective functions to facilitate cross-chain operations.